Best bike travel cases: Bags, boxes and cases that will protect your bike when you fly

 The beauty of the Scicon AeroComfort 3.0 TSA is you can pack your bike without turning a single bolt (unless you have thru-axles); all you have to do is remove the wheels.

-With a rigid Frame Defender metal base, the bike slots in using your quick-release or thru-axles, and comes with plenty of additional padding and a gear bag that's secured to the base under the downtube.
+Once attached to the rigid Frame Defender metal base, my bike slotted in securely using the quick-release or thru-axles.
+Along with the square metal tube internal structure, Scion includes plenty of additional padding and a gear bag that's secured to the base under the downtube for all the sundries you need at your riding location.

-At 9kg empty, the bike straps into the bag securely, and the 360-degree wheels allow for easy one-handed dragging.
-With all of that said, we’ve seen baggage handlers stack Scicon bags upside down on baggage carts on multiple occasions so they won’t roll away, so consider some additional padding for your handlebars and shifters.
+The bike straps into the bag securely, and the 360-degree wheels allow for easy one-handed dragging of the combined 9kg bag and bike weight.
+Although the four wheels limit the risk of toppling, all the wheels are casters so it tends to drift a little on uneven surfaces.
+We’ve also seen baggage handlers stack Scicon bags upside down on baggage carts on multiple occasions so they won’t roll away, so consider some additional padding for your handlebars and shifters.

 Read more details in our full Scicon AeroComfort 3.0 TSA review.